N6LKA/ASL3-Link-Activity-Monitor/README.md

 👉 [https://github.com/N6LKA/asl3-connection-log](https://github.com/N6LKA/asl3-connection-log)

 If you skip this, set `CONNECT_LOG=""` in the conf file.
 The monitor will still work using RF activity (kerchunk counter) only.

+> **Important:** The connection log file must be owned by the `asterisk` user or the logging scripts will not be able to write to it.
+If you ever recreate or replace the file manually (e.g. during log rotation testing), restore ownership with:
+> ```bash
+> chown asterisk:asterisk /var/log/asterisk/connectlog
+> chmod 644 /var/log/asterisk/connectlog
+> ```

 ## Configuration